 USES

 4.01.
 Use.
-Except as otherwise provided herein and subject to any Bylaws of the Association, and subject to any rules and regulations adopted by the Association, the Units and Limited Common Elements, respectively, and Common Elements shall be available for the use and enjoyment of or service to Unit Owners.
+Except as otherwise provided herein and subject to any Bylaws of the Association, any rules and regulations adopted by the Association, and subject to any and all municipal ordinances, the Units and Limited Common Elements, respectively, and Common Elements shall be available for the use and enjoyment of or service to Unit Owners.

 4.02.
 Concept Plan; Description.
 Buildings are unbuilt at the time of this Declaration with Declarant reserving the right to change the layout and dimensions of any respective Unit or Building consistent with the nature and quality of a respective Unit or Building.